zinh/zinh.github.io/_posts/2018-07-18-end-to-end-encryption-using-ssh-key-pair.md

 curl -s https://github.com/$TO.keys
 ~~~

-will download the public keys of a github user.
+First, we will download the public keys of a github user.

 ~~~ bash
 ssh-keygen -f /dev/stdin  -e -m PKCS8 > $TO.pem.pub
 ~~~

-will convert this key to PKCS8 format(.pem) and save it to a temporary file.
+then convert this key to PKCS8 format(.pem) and save it to a temporary file.

 ~~~ bash
 echo $TEXT | openssl rsautl -inkey $TO.pem.pub -encrypt -pubin -ssl
 ~~~

-will use `rsautl` of openssl to encrypt a text from stdin, using RSA algorithm and ssl padding.
+after that, use `rsautl` of openssl to encrypt a text from stdin, using RSA algorithm and ssl padding.

-As the output is in binary format, we will need to encode in base64 for easier sending.
+As the output is in binary format, we will need to encode in base64 for easier sending by pipe the encrypted text to base64 program.

+Finally, remove the download key.

 ### Dencryption steps